Huntingdon Freemen's Trust

 - Laptops for students pursuing educational courses

-- Environmental improvement projects for organizations serving children
+- Environmental improvement projects for organisations serving children

 - Apprenticeship schemes at Huntingdonshire Regional College